rgwch/novelist/README.md

 # Novelist

-A Novel writer's toolkit with simplicity in mind
+A Novel writer's toolkit with simplicity and flexibility in mind.
+Work on your next book from a PC, Laptop, Tablet or even a Smartphone.
+Keep Story, persons, places and timeline ready.

+## Prerequisites

+NodeJS >14
+Decent browser.

 ## Concepts